z-bj/Coming_soon/README.md

 # Coming soon Landing page

-This is a template for a modern coming soon page in adequation with my personal graphic chart.
+This is a template i designed for a modern coming soon page in adequation with my personal graphic chart.

 ## Get Started